kunalj101/python_intro_hackathon/chapter3.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:708e937aea
 ## Understanding distribution of categorical variables?

-We understand distributions for ApplicantIncome and LoanIncome, let us understand categorical variables in more details.
-For instance, let us look at the chances of getting a loan based on credit history.

-Lets see that Gender is affecting the loan status or not.
+We understand distributions for ApplicantIncome and LoanIncome, now understand categorical variables in more details.
+For instance, lets see that Gender is affecting the loan status or not.
 This can be tested using cross-tabulation as shown below:

 ```{python}